April in Quahog

 "April in Quahog" is the 16th episode of the eighth season of the animated comedy series Family Guy.
 It originally aired on Fox in the United States on April 11, 2010.
-The episode features the Griffin family as they attempt to live out their last day on Earth, after hearing an announcement on the local news about a black hole that is sucking in the entire solar system.
+The episode features the Griffins attempting to live out their last day on Earth, after an announcement on the local news about a black hole that is sucking in the entire solar system.
 As the countdown approaches zero, Peter suddenly reveals his secret dislike of being in his children's presence, seconds before the world is expected to end.
 Then it is revealed that it is all an April Fools' prank, and Peter is left to attempt to win back his children's respect.

 The episode was written by John Viener and directed by Joseph Lee.
 It received mixed reviews from critics for its storyline and many cultural references.
 According to Nielsen ratings, it was viewed in 6.93 million homes in its original airing.
 The episode featured guest performances by James Burkholder, Anne Hathaway and Jason Mraz, along with several recurring guest voice actors for the series.
 "April in Quahog" was released on DVD along with ten other episodes from the season on December 13, 2011.